laggykiller/sticker-convert/README.md

 ### Getting signal uuid and password
 `uuid` and `password` are needed for uploading Signal stickers.
 (Note: If you don't want to do this, you can still upload stickers manually by Signal Desktop)

+You can get them easily with `Generate` button (In GUI) or `--signal-get-auth` (In CLI)

+Alternatively, follow instructions below to get them manually:

 ![imgs/signal-uuid-password.png](imgs/signal-uuid-password.png)